Best sports bars in Boston

 Every day, thousands of passers-by breeze through the Boston Marriott Copley Place only to stop and check out some of Champions’ 40-plus flat screens.
 The TVs line every available inch of wall space—snag a bar seat for maximum plasma overload.
 The beer list includes 16- and 23-ounce drafts from local craft breweries.
 Nachos, sliders, burgers, wings—the greasy gang’s all here.
 There’s even a breakfast buffet for NFL fanatics looking to make a full day of it.

 The best sports-watching option in the buzzy Seaport features a monstrous video wall—a total of 32 plasma TVs that together create a 32-foot-long, 8-foot-high screen showing the biggest games.
 Food includes crowd-pleasing apps, lobster rolls, and myriad burgers and dogs, all complemented by 20 beers on draft.
 And you have to love a sports bar with a water view—nothing takes the sting out of a tough loss like enjoying the late-afternoon light over Boston Harbor.

 While there are plenty of Southie spots where you can catch the game, Stats is uniquely devoted to the art of gorging yourself on fried food and replays.
 More than 20 screens are placed strategically around the space so that every vantage point has a solid view.
 The solid food and drink menus are mostly ignored during big games, when colorful locals come in to scream their teams on to victory.

 This no-frills Newton sports pub is consistently packed with a varied crowd, spanning ages, styles and drink orders.
-A mostly local crowd of passionate sports fans come in for big games.
-What most visitors have in common is their preferred order from the pub’s limited menu: the wings.
-Buff’s has won many plaudits for its juicy, perfectly seasoned specimens, delighting sports fans who can't watch a game without some wing action.
+What most visitors have in common, though, is their preferred order from the pub’s limited menu: the wings.
+In a city packed with wings-frying bars, Buff’s stands out, consistently taking top honors from local publications for its juicy, perfectly seasoned specimens.
+Expect capacity crowds during big Patriots games.